The Knox event taxonomy.

 What is the Knox event taxonomy?

 The Knox event taxonomy is the canonical list of event types Bonis Systems anchors under Knox.
 Each event type names a specific agent or system action that produces an audit-permanence record.
-As of the publication date, the taxonomy covers 98 distinct event types spanning the foundation TerraVault rail (live commerce, vendor lifecycle, counterparty intelligence, cryptographic operations, attestation, operations) and the explicit AAM lanes (memory, transactions, agent authority lifecycle, federal-compliance reporting, automotive AI, Model Context Protocol, Bonis Site Operations Bureau, payments runtime, spatial evidence, marketplace creation, and multi-vendor cross-validation).
+As of this page render, the taxonomy covers 144 distinct event types spanning the foundation TerraVault rail (live commerce, vendor lifecycle, counterparty intelligence, cryptographic operations, attestation, operations) and the explicit AAM lanes (memory, transactions, agent authority lifecycle, federal-compliance reporting, automotive AI, automotive ALPR sub-theater, automotive in-cab biometric sub-theater, Model Context Protocol, Bonis Site Operations Bureau, payments runtime, spatial evidence, marketplace creation, multi-vendor cross-validation, Knox Forensics network-marker AI-attribution, marketplace activity statement, Knox API-key usage-audit, and Bonis Journal long-form publication anchors).

 Where does the count come from?